Not my finest moment – Tyrrell Hatton rues latest outburst

 Following a penalty drop, Hatton hit this third shot into the rough short of the green and failed to find the putting surface with his fourth, before seeing his fifth shot trickle back off the green.

-The Englishman almost holed his next shot and tapped in for a seven before covering the front nine in 36 to complete a 73 which left him one under par, four shots off the clubhouse target set by Max Homa following a superb 64.
+The Englishman almost holed his next shot and tapped in for a seven before covering the front nine in 36 to complete a 73 which left him one under par, seven shots off the clubhouse lead held by Jhonattan Vegas.

 “A great birdie on 17 but a poor tee shot really on 18 and then made some bad decisions,” Hatton said.